Milestones in women's history from the year you were born

 You may also like: Women who broke barriers throughout military history

 1977: First woman wins an EGOT

-Actress Helen Hayes—the first woman to win an Emmy, Grammy, Oscar, and Tony Award—started on the stage at age 8, and went on to have a Tony-winning Broadway career spanning decades.
+Actress Helen Hayes—the first woman to win an Emmy, Grammy, Oscar, and Tony Award—started on the stage at age 8 and went on to have a Tony-winning Broadway career spanning decades.
 She also picked up an Oscar in 1931 for her performance in "The Sin of Madelon Claudet" during a brief stint in Hollywood.
-After discovering an allergy to theater dust in the 1970s, she went on to star in several TV shows and took home a Grammy in 1977 to finish her sweep.
+After discovering an allergy to theater dust in the 1970s, she starred in several TV shows and took home a Grammy in 1977 to finish her sweep.

 1978: Pregnancy Discrimination Act passes

 Prior to the passage of this law, some employers refused to hire a woman if she was pregnant, while others commonly refused to promote or give raises to pregnant women for fear they'd soon quit and stay home with their families.
 The law protected the rights of women who also wanted to have children, but working mothers are still not treated equally to their male counterparts; studies have found the gender wage gap increases when women start families.